milk-video/temporal-rails-example/README.md

 ## Deploying

+If this was deployed to Heroku, the worker bin executable would be placed in a Procfile and initialized on deploy.

+### Heroku

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/milk-video/temporal-rails-example)

-If this was deployed to Heroku, the worker bin executable would be placed in a Procfile and initialized on deploy.
+Clicking the one click deploy button above will deploy this repo to a Heroku instance.
+Note that the workers will be running on a free worker formanation and is configured to sleep.
+This is not a desired behavior for an actual Temporal worker, so the worker size should be changed to a Hobby or Standard-1x instance.

 Deploying to heroku will trigger the production procfile using: `foreman start Procfile`.